department-of-veterans-affairs/roadrunner-devops/README.md

 * Configure CloudWatch logs agent
 * Configure mechanism to pass environment variables to application via EC2 tags so the same image can be deployed to multiple environments without modification.
 * Take a production-ready snapshot of the instance
-* Duplicate an existing launch configuration
-* Modify it to use the newly created AMI and save as new launch configuration
+* Create a new launch configuration with the newly created AMI
-* Modify existing auto-scaling group to use the above launch configuration.
+* Modify existing auto-scaling group to use the newly created launch configuration.
-* Start terminating instances to automatically be replaced by the above auto-scaling group (optionally removing them from load-balancer first).
+* Replace old instances in the auto-scaling group with new instances on a rolling basis (with configurable batch size).

 ## Quickstart: AWS
 Deploy a roadrunner application to Vagrant instance(s).
 Prerequisites: